RayanZahab/retailShop/README.md

 5. A user can get only one of the percentage based discounts on a bill.

+Create an interface to collect the items bought by the customer and the customer information.
+Take the following into consideration:
+1. The customer can buy maximum 10 items
+2. Every item has : name, quantity, price
+3. Every customer has : name, type {employee, affiliate, normal customer), date of joining the shop

-Create a function that calculates the amount to be payed on a bill for every customer.
+Calculate and display the final amount to be payed by the customer.